maxint-rd/TM16xx/README.md

 The TM16xx chip family allows driving 7-segment LED displays or LED matrices.
 Next to built-in high-frequency LED multiplexing, they offer control of LED brightness.
 Most TM16xx chips also support reading key-scan data for button presses.
-Currently this library supports the TM1620, TM1628, TM1637, TM1638, TM1640, TM1650 and TM1668 chips.
+Using this library you can simply use print() on a 7-segment display or use Adafruit GFX on a LED matrix.
-Simply use print() on a 7-segment display and use Adafruit GFX on a LED matrix.
+Currently this library supports the TM1620, TM1628, TM1630, TM1637, TM1638, TM1640, TM1650 and TM1668 chips.
+Note that there are similar chips made by other manufacturers that may be compatible with the Titan Micro chips.
+For instance: the HBS640 by WINRISE is compatible with the TM1640.

 Made by Maxint R&D. See https://github.com/maxint-rd/